XYIheng/DroidChecker_Doc/docs/source/stateful testing.rst

 Stateful Testing
 ========================

-With Kea’s stateful testing, you can use ``Bundle`` to store some data when you want to search for some data manipulation error.
+With Kea’s stateful testing, we can use ``Bundle`` to store some data when we want to search for some data manipulation error.
 In other words, Kea tries to generate not just data but entire tests.
-When you define a set of basic data manipulation actions that can be combined, and then Kea will attempt to discover sequences of those actions that lead to a failure.
+When we define a set of basic data manipulation actions that can be combined, and then Kea will attempt to discover sequences of those actions that lead to a failure.

 |Here we reference `Hypothesis's Stateful Testing <https://hypothesis.readthedocs.io/en/latest/stateful.html>`_.

-In Kea, you can use stateful testing when you write some properties.
+In Kea, we can use stateful testing when we write some properties.
-You just need to call the class method of ``Kea`` to instantiate the ``Bundle``.
+We just need to call the class method of ``Kea`` to instantiate the ``Bundle``.
 Just like following codes:

 .. code:: Python